Sanctioning Information

 These contests are designed to service those areas not large enough to host a Master Series Contest or are not interested in hosting a Master Series sanctioned contest.
 They are intended to promote barbecue in small towns across the country.
 They are to be comprised of non-professional teams that are required to cook chicken and pork ribs to win the Grand Championship.
 The cooking source at a Stand Alone Backyard Contest shall be of wood, wood pellets or charcoal.
 KCBS Backyard Rules and regulations apply.
 In addition, all KCBS team members who participate in a Backyard Sanctioned Contest earn points towards the KCBS Backyard Team of the Year

-Click here to download the Stand Alone Backyard Contest.
+Click here to download the Stand Alone Backyard Contest application.

 Competitors Series